Causal Effect of Functional Treatment: Models and Estimation Methods

-where $a$ is the scalar intercept, and $b\in L^2(\mathcal{T})$ is the slope function.
-Such model is widely used in the literature of scalar-on-function regression.
-Under such a model, the slope function $b=b(\cdot)$ becomes the quantity of primary interest convenient for the causal inference, because it measures the intensity of the functional treatment effect.
-For example, to compute the average treatment effect (ATE), $E\{Y^*(z_1)-Y^*(z_2)\}$, of two given $z_1,z_2\in L^2(\mathcal{T})$, it suffices to compute $\int_\mathcal{T} b(t)\{z_1(t)-z_2(t)\} \,dt$.
+where $a$ is a scalar intercept, and $b\in L^2(\mathcal{T})$ is a slope function.
+The functional linear model is widely used in scalar-on-function regression, whereas the model here is assumed for the potential outcome $Y^*(z)$.
+Essentially, model~\eqref{eq1} can be replaced by any other nonlinear regression models \citep[e.g.,][]{Muller2008,Li2010,Wang2023} without affecting our main idea.
+We choose to use the functional linear model mainly due to its simplicity and interpretability.
+The slope function $b=b(\cdot)$ is a quantity of primary interest convenient for the causal inference because it measures the intensity of the functional treatment effect.
+For example, to compute the average treatment effect (ATE) between $z_1,z_2\in L^2(\mathcal{T})$, $E\{Y^*(z_1)-Y^*(z_2)\}$, it suffices to compute $\int_\mathcal{T} b(t)\{z_1(t)-z_2(t)\} \,dt$.
+Additionally, the slope function provides useful causal information (e.g., a positive/negative causal relationship), even if the model is misspecified.